vuestorefront/storefront-nuxt3-boilerplate/README.md

 $ yarn install
 ```

-4. Run development server.
-App will be served with hot reload at [localhost:3000](http://localhost:3000/)
+4. Run the development server.
+The app will be served with hot reload at [localhost:3000](http://localhost:3000/).

 ```bash
 $ yarn dev